alphagov/govuk_frontend_toolkit/docs/analytics.md

 ## Print tracking

-Pull `print-intent.js` into your project, after analytics has been initialised, to track when users are attempting to print content.
+Pull `print-intent.js` into your project, and initialise it after analytics (see [Create an analytics tracker, above](#create-an-analytics-tracker)), to track when users are attempting to print content.

 ## Error tracking

-Pull `error-tracking.js` into your project, after analytics has been initialised, to track JavaScript errors.
+Pull `error-tracking.js` into your project, and initialise it after analytics (see [Create an analytics tracker, above](#create-an-analytics-tracker)), to track JavaScript errors.